ankushpratap95/deep_learning_resnet_model/README.md

 ### Result

-After running our model on 200 epochs we got the maximum testing accuracy of about 91%, with a training loss of about 0.02 and testing Loss of about 0.71.
+After running our model on 200 epochs we got the maximum testing accuracy of about 91%, with a training loss of about 0.02 and testing loss of about 0.71.

 ### How_to_run_the_model (GPU required)